hakluke/hakrevdns/README.md

 - [hakluke](https://twitter.com/hakluke) wrote the tool
 - [alphakilo](https://github.com/Alphakilo/) added the option to use custom resolvers
 - [SaveBreach](https://twitter.com/SaveBreach/) added the -d flag and cleaned up the code
+- [e1abrador](https://github.com/e1abrador) added -f flag to use a list of resolvers.